- Clinical science

-- No anti-D antibodies (unsensitized mothers) → antibody screening repeated at 28 weeks of gestation and at delivery → see indications for
+- No anti-D antibodies (unsensitized mothers): antibody screening repeated at 28 weeks' gestation and at delivery.
+See “Anti-D immunoglobulin (RhoGAM)” below.

-- Anti-D antibodies present; with an Anti-D antibody titer > 1:8 → indicates maternal sensitization to fetal Rh antigens (sensitized mothers) → further monitoring for evidence of hemolysis required: amniocentesis and imaging
+- Anti-D antibodies manifest with an anti-D antibody titer > 1:8, which indicates maternal sensitization to fetal Rh antigens (sensitized mothers).
+Further monitoring with amniocentesis and imaging is required for evidence of hemolysis.

-- Conduct Rosette test (initial test of choice): a qualitative test that assesses if fetal-maternal hemorrhage occurred
+- Conduct a rosette test (initial test of choice).
+This is a qualitative test that assesses whether fetomaternal hemorrhage has occurred.

 - Indication and implementation